eguidotti/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am PhD student at the University of Neuchâtel, with a focus on financial markets.
-Specifically, I study how microstructure variables impact asset prices and participate in price formation.
-In my [working paper](https://doi.org/10.2139/ssrn.4377151), I propose a theory where prices are formed in a purely mechanical manner through trading and derive testable predictions about trading volume, price impact, trading frequency, bid-ask spreads, order imbalance, market depth, and volatility.
+I am a physicist turned into a quant and computer scientist with a strong interdisciplinary mindset.
+I am interested in financial markets, machine learning, and data science, and my long-term goal is to study price dynamics in financial markets through the lens of deep learning and the analysis of big data.

+I am currently working on price formation, efficient estimation of bid-ask spreads, asymptotic expansion formulas for diffusion processes, and explainable AI.

-I am also passionate about interdisciplinary projects and computational methods.
-In particular, I am the developer of [COVID-19 Data Hub](https://covid19datahub.io) ([Scientific Data](https://doi.org/10.1038/s41597-022-01245-1)), I have authored a [classification algorithm](https://bornrule.eguidotti.com) inspired by Born's rule ([NeurIPS](https://neurips.cc/virtual/2022/poster/54723)), and I maintain several [R and Python packages](/coding/) including a package for high dimensional numerical and symbolic calculus in R ([JSS](https://doi.org/10.18637/jss.v104.i05)).
+Among other things, I am the developer of [COVID-19 Data Hub](https://covid19datahub.io) ([Scientific Data](https://doi.org/10.1038/s41597-022-01245-1)), I have authored a [classification algorithm](https://bornrule.eguidotti.com) inspired by Born's rule ([NeurIPS](https://neurips.cc/virtual/2022/poster/54723)), and I maintain several [R and Python packages](/coding/) including a package for high dimensional numerical and symbolic calculus in R ([JSS](https://doi.org/10.18637/jss.v104.i05)).

 For my contributions, I have received grants and awards from [IVADO](https://ivado.ca/en/), the [R Consortium](https://www.r-consortium.org/), and [Google Cloud](https://cloud.google.com/edu/researchers).

 Follow me on [LinkedIn](https://www.linkedin.com/in/eguidotti) and [GitHub](https://github.com/eguidotti)